 Commercial insurance is heavily intermediated through larger broking houses.

 Home and Contents

 New Zealand home policies typically insure a property (and the contents within) for accidental loss or damage.
 These policies are typically written subject to sum-insured limits on floor area and special features following the Canterbury Earthquakes (the former practice was indemnity value).
-This product is sold both directly to the market by insurers, as well as through intermediaries and major domestic banks (but is underwritten by usual domestic insurers).
+This product is sold directly to the market by insurers, as well as through intermediaries and major domestic banks (but is underwritten by usual domestic insurers).